HMS-Yukikaze/hjf/readme.txt

-the first timr of using git
+the first time of using git
 it is free software
 lalalala